PaulBury/MH2Dos-HDUI/README.md

 # MH2Dos-HDUI

 A fan-made 2x, 4, 8x, and 16x high-resolution UI texture pack for Monster Hunter 2 Dos By PaulBury.
 Made for use in the PSCX2 emulator alongside the English Patch and MH2Plus deltaX patches.
 Tries to fix various issues with the original UI.
+Works mostly in Offline/Singleplayer mode.
+Multiplayer has limited support.

 Work in Progress, updates will be slow.